akayami/beaver/README.md

 1. All steps may be executed using single command, or can be executed one by one.
 2. The tool can deploy using branch/tag and/or revisions.
-3. Previous versions are left on the server, and a Flip can be executed in case of faulty deployment
+3. Previous versions are left on the server, and a flip can be executed if deployment revert is needed
 4. Allows for abstract versioning.
 If version is provided it will be used, otherwise, revision number is used.
-5. The whole deployment process is pushed through ssh/scp.
+5. Deployment process uses rsync.
+Server side, a copy of previous version in made and it is upgraded using rsync.
 6. The tool should be system agnostic, as long a bash is suppored (that's the general goal anyways).

 ### Usage:

-bvrctl.sh - This is the main control through which most commands are executed.
+beaver.sh - This is the main control through which most commands are executed.

 ##### Options: